 Among the credit card processors in Canada, Visa is widely recognized as the biggest.
 Cardholders can expect that most merchants will accept their Visa card without question, whereas the same cannot be said for processors like American Express.
-There are some outliers who prefer Mastercard, however, such as Costco, which does not accept Visa in Canada.
+There are some outliers, such as Costco who prefer Mastercard.
 Regardless, Visa enjoys a healthy lead in market share and regularly makes up over half of global credit card payments by itself, leaving other card issuers to split the rest of the pie.

 Summary of Best Canadian Visa Credit Cards in 2018

 |Credit Card||Special Card Feature||Annual Fee||Card Review||Apply for Card|